What Are The Rules Of Handball?

-Each team consists of 7 players on the court.
-There is 1 goalie and 6 outfielders.
+Each team consists of seven players on the court.
+There is one goalie and six outfielders.
 The outfielders are allowed to touch the ball with any part of their body that is above the knee.
 This is because actions such as kicking the ball are not allowed in the game.

 The goalie is the only player that is allowed to be in contact with the floor around the goal area.
 This means that players must shoot the ball from outside of the indicated range around the goal net.
 Goalies can also move outside of the goalie area, but if they do they can not get possession of the ball.

-There are 7 players for each team on the court at all times during play.
-There can be a maximum of 7 substitutions during the game.
+There are seven players for each team on the court at all times during play.
+There can be a maximum of seven substitutions during the game.
 These substitutions occur on a continuous basis and there is no need to notify the referee or stop play before the substitution is made.

-The half-circle around the goal is the 6 meter line.
+The half-circle around the goal is the six-meter line.
 This line indicates where players are allowed to shoot from.
 Players must stay behind this line while shooting for a goal to count.
-The 9 meter line surrounding this line indicates the free-throw line.
-If infractions occur inside of the 9 meter line, free-throws will be taken from the closest spot behind the line.
+The nine-meter line surrounding this line indicates the free-throw line.
+If infractions occur inside of the 9-meter line, free-throws will be taken from the closest spot behind the line.

-Generally speaking, the game of handball is played on a court consistently of two goals and one ball.
+Generally speaking, the game of handball is played on a court featuring two goals and one ball.
 The ball is usually made out of leather or another synthetic material, and the ball must be the right fit for the players to grasp in their hands.
-There are three standard sizes for balls: a 50-52 cm circumference ball for people over 8, a 54-56cm circumference ball for women and men from the ages of 12-16, and a 58-60cm circumference ball for men above the age of 16.
+There are three standard sizes for balls: a 50-52 cm circumference ball for people over eight years old, a 54-56cm circumference ball for women and men from the ages of 12-16, and a 58-60cm circumference ball for men above the age of 16.

-There can not be a tie game in handball and there must be one sole victor at the end of the game.
+In tournament handball, there cannot be a tie game, and there must be one sole victor at the end of the game.
 In the event of a tie, periods of overtime play will be implemented.
-There can be a maximum of two 5 minute overtime periods played at the end of the game.
+There can be a maximum of two 10-minute overtime periods (each divided into five-minute halves with a one-minute halftime period) played at the end of the game.
 If there is still a tie at the end of these periods, a final shootout will determine the overall victor.